lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 [Return to Table of Contents](#table-of-contents)

-<h3 id="implementaion">Implementaion</h3>
+<h3 id="implementation">Implementation</h3>

 An engineer makes use of the type inference and the current name space.
-Complier notifies them when the explicit type is necessary.
+Compiler notifies them when the explicit type is necessary.
 However, there might be occasions when explicit types make code a little bit, though significantly, more effective.

 Similar rules are applied for nested types and enum cases.
 The shorthand notation starting with dot is preferred whenever is possible.